- Questionnaire Text

 This variable is part of the Food Security Supplement.

-This variable usually is comparable across years, but the universe changes over time.
+This variable usually is comparable across years, but the universe and top codes change over time.

 In most years, the question is asked of all households.
 In 1997, this question was asked of 6 of the 8 rotation groups.
 In 2010, food expenditure questions are restricted to non-group quarter households.